This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - TheraSuit

-Some suits, such as the NeuroSuit and TheraSuit, offer elbow pads and gloves, which help to increase the function and strength of the arms.
-Although each suit comes with its own exercise and training program, all work within a similar therapeutic concept.
+Some suits, such as the NeuroSuit and TheraSuit, offer elbow pads and gloves, which help increase the arms’ function and strength.
+Although each suit has its own exercise and training program, all work within a similar therapeutic concept.

 History of Intensive Suit Therapy